tristantyson/tech.tristantyson.com/_posts/2022-06-03-Windows11VMwareWorkstation.md

 ![createVirtualMachine.gif](assets/images/VMwareWorkspaceWin11/createVirtualMachine.gif)

-# Customise the virtual machine to meet the Window 11 minimum requirements
+# Configure the virtual machine for Windows 11

 You can find the official Windows 11 requirements here:
 [https://docs.microsoft.com/en-us/windows/whats-new/windows-11-requirements](https://docs.microsoft.com/en-us/windows/whats-new/windows-11-requirements).

-To meet the requirements we first need to increase the default memory size to **4GB or greater**.
+To meet the requirements, we first need to increase the default memory size to **4GB or greater**.

-We also need to add a **Trusted Platform Module** to our virtual machine, but you’ll noticed if we try to add one now, the option is greyed out.
+We also need to add a **Trusted Platform Module** to our virtual machine, but you’ll notice if we try to add one now, the option is greyed out.

 ![Untitled](assets/images/VMwareWorkspaceWin11/tpmAdd.png)

-In order to add a TPM chip we must first encrypt the virtual machine.
+In order to add a TPM chip, we must first encrypt the virtual machine.
 To do this, *close* the customise hardware window and select *Finish*.
 Now right click on the newly created virtual machine and select *Settings*.

-On the settings page select the ***Options*** tab at the top, then ***Access Control***, then ***Encrypt***.
+On the settings page, select the ***Options*** tab at the top, then ***Access Control***, then ***Encrypt***.
 You will now be prompted to enter a password.
 Press *Encrypt* once you’ve entered and confirmed the password.

 Be aware that once the machine is encrypted, you will be prompted to to enter the password every time you try to launch it going forward.
 {: .notice--warning}